tboot-0510/blockchain-developer-bootcamp-final-project/README.md

 7. Logout or open another browser and connect to the Doctor page with the doctor account.
 The user will have access to the network of patients and see which patients have granted him access.
 8. After checking the permission to read/edit between the patients and the doctor, the ones that granted access will show 3 separate options where the doctor can interact with the smart contract.
    1. Read the patient's EHR data : First Name, Last Name, Ethereum address, DOB, Insurance number.
 (This section can be further detailed with more information : blood type, etc)
    2. Update the patient's EHR by writing and committing a new medical record to the blockchain.
 The content of the report is encrypted and stored with IPFS.
+The Doctor can add files to the EHR.
 Patient/Doctor that share the same password can decrypt the content of the EHR.
    3. If needed, the doctor can transfer READ access of a patient EHR to another doctor on the network.
 9. Switching back to the patient's portal, the patient can access to it's updated EHR, with the decrypted content, address of the provider, date and time of the EHR creation.